 Download and complete this form and return to reception in person or email and call to make payment.
 If you have any questions about the renewal process, please don’t hesitate to contact our office by phone on 9798 9644 or email email@example.com or by visiting us at 9 Victoria Square, Ashfield, NSW, 2131.

 - Free E-subscription to FPMT’s Mandala magazine (published twice a year)

 - Email updates from FPMT International and Lama Zopa Rinpoche

 - Library borrowing rights

-- AGM voting rights after first year
+- AGM voting rights (following approval from committee)

-- Stand for office after first year
+- Stand for office after first year (following approval from committee)

 - Eligibility for volunteer opportunities